 There's also a huge range of massage and beauty treatments that you can book too.
 There is a charge to use the spa area (unless you go all-inclusive), but when you see what's included, it's worth the cost.

 Food and drink

 Half board meals are the order of the day at Hotel Princesa Parc.
 A hot and cold breakfast is the morning meal.
 The evening meal is an extensive buffet selection with meat and fish all cooked to order as you like them.
-A bed and breakfast option is also available at a discounted price, if that's more to your liking.

 An all-inclusive upgrade is also available.
 It includes a breakfast and dinner buffet, selected drinks with your evening meal, drinks in the buffet restaurant, drinks at the Piano bar and Bowling bar, children's mini-club, unlimited entry to the spa, unlimited bowling and billiards games and Wi-Fi.

 All 165 rooms come well-equipped and many have been recently refurbished, so you'll find that they have lots of natural light, beautiful wooden floors and contemporary furnishings.